Should I add transom and sidelites to my front door?

 If you’re on the side of those willing to add transom and sidelites despite the costs, here’s one thing we want you to take away:

-Hire the right home builder in Port Coquitlam.
+Hire a trusted general contractor in Port Coquitlam.
 Doing so can ensure optimal satisfaction that could go beyond your incurred costs.